ubuntudroid/toggl-things-tracker/README.md

 # toggl-things-tracker
 Android Things app for tracking your workday via [Toggl](https://www.toggl.com/).
-Displays today's worked time and plays a well-known chime after 8 hours to remind you to wrap things up.
+Displays today's worked time and plays a well-known chime as well as switches on an LED after 8 hours to remind you to wrap things up.

 # Prerequisites